github/training-kit/git-guides/git-add.md

 `git add` usually fits into the workflow in the following steps:

-1. Create a branch
+1. Create a branch: `git branch update-readme`
-2. Checkout to that branch
+2. Checkout to that branch: `git checkout update-readme`
 3. Change a file or files
 4. Save the file or files
-5. Add the files or segments of code that should be included in the next commit
+5. Add the files or segments of code that should be included in the next commit: `git add README.md`
-6. Commit the changes
+6. Commit the changes: `git commit -m "update the README to include links to contributing guide"`
-7. Push the changes to the remote branch
+7. Push the changes to the remote branch: `git push -u origin update-readme`

 But, `git add` could also be used like:

-1. Create a branch
+1. Create a branch: `git branch update-readme`
-2. Checkout to that branch
+2. Checkout to that branch: `git checkout update-readme`
 3. Change a file or files
 4. Save the file or files
-5. Add only one file, or one part of the changed file
+5. Add only one file, or one part of the changed file: `git add README.md`
-6. Commit the first set of changes
+6. Commit the first set of changes: `git commit -m "update the README to include links to contributing guide"`
-7. Add another file, or another part of the changed file
+7. Add another file, or another part of the changed file: `git add CONTRIBUTING.md`
-8. Commit the second set of changes
+8. Commit the second set of changes: `git commit -m "create the contributing guide"`
 9. (Repeat as necessary)
-10. Push the changes to the remote branch
+10. Push the changes to the remote branch: `git push -u origin update-readme`

 ### `git add` All Files